Rules of Procedure

 4.2 Meetings shall be held in accordance with a meeting calendar approved by the Board.
 The CEO shall, following approval by the Chairperson of the Board, annually present a meeting calendar covering the next calendar year to the Board for approval.
 The meeting calendar shall be structured so as to allow the Board to deal with its tasks listed in Rule 1 above in a systematic and orderly fashion.

 4.3 The Directors will meet regularly in executive session without management participation.
-In addition, if the Board includes a Director who does not qualify as “independent” under the Code, the Directors that qualify as “independent” will meet in executive session on their own at least once annually.
+In addition, if the Board includes a Director who does not qualify as “independent” under the NUES Recommendations, the Directors that qualify as “independent” will upon the request of the Chairperson of the Board’s request meet in executive session on their own.

 4.4 The CEO shall, following approval by the Chairperson of the Board, issue notice of meetings of the Board.
 Written notification shall be issued to all the Directors, normally with no less than four working days' notice before the meeting.
 Notice of a shorter duration may be sent, provided there are valid grounds.